-Osisko's main focus is on high quality, long-life precious metals assets located in favourable jurisdictions and operated by established mining companies, as these assets provide the best risk/return profile.
-Osisko also evaluates and invests in opportunities in other commodities and jurisdictions.
-Given that a core aspect of Osisko's business is the ability to compete for investment opportunities, Osisko plans to maintain a strong balance sheet and ability to deploy capital.
+Osisko's main focus is on high quality, long-life precious metals assets located in favourable jurisdictions and operated by established mining companies, as Osisko believes these assets provide the best risk/return profile.
+The Corporation also evaluates and invests in opportunities in other commodities and jurisdictions.
+Given that a core aspect of the Corporation's business is the ability to compete for investment opportunities, Osisko plans to maintain a strong balance sheet and ability to deploy capital.

-Highlights - 2020
+Highlights - 2021